 In the TED Talk, Jean-Baptiste talks about the importance of data analytics and how it can be leveraged to develop better ideas of the world and its surroundings.
 He happens to be the creator of an online tool, which helps you find and comprehend diverse cultural trends.

 4. Big Data, Better Data, by Kenneth Cukier

 Kenneth Cukier works as the Data Editor for ‘The Economist,’ and he has also co-authored the book ‘Big Data: A Revolution That Will Transform How We Live, Work, and Think.’
 This man is no less than an encyclopedia when it comes to discussing big data, human cognition, and machine learning.

 In this discussion, Kenneth tried to foresee the future of data analytics and machine learning.
 What’s next for technology, design, and data analytics?
 Perhaps, this is the question Kenneth tries to answer.

-5. What to do with Big Data: Susan Etlinger
+5. What to do with Big Data, by Susan Etlinger

-6. How data can revolutionize the business arena: Philip Evans
+6. How Data can Revolutionize the Business Arena, by Philip Evans

 Apart from co-authoring ‘Blown to Bits,’ Philip Evans happens to be the managing director and senior partner at the ‘Boston Consulting Group.’
 Philip did a lot of research on the role of data scraping and analytics in the business world.

-7. Smart statistics help you fight crime: Anne Milgram
+7. Smart Statistics Help you Fight Crime, by Anne Milgram